InfoVizLab/InfoViz-Lab/_pages/people.md

             </div>
             <div class="people_txt">
                 <b>01.a village trapped underwater</b>
                 <p>This website is built with Jekyll and Mediumish template for Jekyll.
-It's for demonstration purposes, no real content can be found.
-Mediumish template for Jekyll is compatible with Github pages, in fact even this demo is created with Github Pages and hosted with Github.</p>
+It's for demonstration purposes, no real content can be found. </p>
             </div>
         </div>
         <div class="col-12 col-md-12 col-lg-6 pr-lg-0 mb-20px people_box">